Ember tetra: In the aquarium

 Ideally their tank should contain live plants, a darker substrate, and open water for swimming.
-Ember tetras should be kept in groups of at least 6, though recommended number is 9-10, in order to promote schooling.
-They appreciate a heavily planted aquarium, ideally with a small area shaded from direct light and will spend a lot of time swimming through planted areas, which also offer some protection for their fry.
+Ember tetras should be kept in groups of at least 6, though the recommended number is 9–10, in order to promote schooling.
+They appreciate a heavily planted aquarium, ideally with a small area shaded from direct light, and will spend a lot of time swimming through planted areas, which also offer some protection for their fry.

 Ember tetras will school with other tetras, such as the neon tetra, but may become stressed by the presence of significantly larger fish.

-These fish swim at the middle level of the aquarium, and they don't feed from the bottom of the tank.
+These fish swim at the middle level of the aquarium, and they do not feed from the bottom of the tank.
 Therefore, it is recommended that they are kept with other bottom dwelling fish (such as pygmy corydoras) so that leftover food is then eaten up off the substrate and not left to waste.

 Ember tetras can be fed a variety of foods, including flake, frozen, and freeze dried food.
-Small live foods like worms and brine shrimp are also recommended as they bring out the fish's colors.
+Small live foods like worms and brine shrimp are also recommended, as they bring out the fish's colors.

-In a well maintained heavily planted aquarium, Ember tetras have been known to live ten years or more.
+In a well maintained heavily planted aquarium, ember tetras have been known to live ten years or more.